Call for Papers

 - Regular papers are no longer than 10 pages, excluding bibliography and appendices.
 They should describe original work that does not overlap with another publication or a submission under review or accepted for publication by any other conference or journal.
 Reviewers will check regular papers for the soundness and novelty of the proposed solutions.

 - Short papers are no more than 6 pages, excluding bibliography and appendices.
 Short paper could be of the following two categories:

 - Tool papers: They should describe an existing and publicly available tool that implements relevant methods.
 The methods might have been published before, but the tool should not have been described in a tool paper previously.
 In addition to reviewing the paper, reviewers will assess the tool itself using inputs and a user's manual provided by the authors on the tool's web page.

 - Work-in-progress (WIP) papers: They should describe ongoing work.
 Reviewers will judge the novelty of the idea, but do not yet expect proofs for the envisioned results.
 A paper submitted as a regular paper might be accepted in this category if the reviewers feel that the paper is not yet ready for publication as a full paper, but contains interesting ideas which are still worth presenting in the conference.

 For questions regarding technical submissions, feel free to contact one of the program committee co-chairs: Indranil Saha and Lijun Zhang.
-All accepted papers (regular papers and short papers) will be published as IEEE conference proceedings with IEEE eXpress.
+Accepted papers will be submitted for inclusion into IEEE Xplore subject to meeting IEEE Xplore’s scope and quality requirements.
 Publication in the proceedings is contingent on one author registering for and presenting the paper at the conference.
 Selected papers will be invited for publication in a special issue of the ACM Transactions on Embedded Computing Systems.
 The Program Committee will also select 1-2 papers for the Best Paper Award.